davidsday/go-tdd/README.txt

 largely defeating the point of converting to -json in the first place.

 For now, I am just taking the go test -json output's word and we need to realize that the results are approximate.
+I have not yet found even one tool that gets this right.
+Just don't be surprised if you think you have written 33 tests and 35 get reported.
+Go test -json is counting the subtests parent test, even though testing is only done by the subtests.

 I have seen many instances where vim-go reports [SUCCESS] when there actually were not tests run at all, or when tests were skipped with